All That Is Solid Melts into Air: 2. Innovative Self-Destruction

 In this section, Marshall Berman brings into question the possibility of there ever existing a permanent Communist Party.
 Berman makes the analysis that Marx is proposing that, "The worker's communal bonds, generated inadvertently by capitalist production, will generate militant political institutions, unions that will oppose and finally overthrow the private, atomistic framework of capitalist social relations."

-Berman than questions this, stating the obvious paradox of Marx's assumptions, saying, "Thus, simply by reading the Manifesto closely and taking its vision of modernity seriously, we arrive at serious questions about Marx's answers."
-The problem is that if Modernity and the ruling Bourgeois have created an environment of constant change where things become obsolete before they can ossify, than how will a permanent Communist Society ever exist?
+Berman then questions this, stating the obvious paradox of Marx's assumptions, saying, "Thus, simply by reading the Manifesto closely and taking its vision of modernity seriously, we arrive at serious questions about Marx's answers."
+The problem is that if Modernity and the ruling Bourgeois have created an environment of constant change where things become obsolete before they can ossify, then how will a permanent Communist Society ever exist?

 3. Nakedness: The Unaccommodated Man

 In the Communist Manifesto, Berman states that Marx believed that Modernity itself and the Bourgeois revolution will reveal the cold truth of reality and leave men naked.
-While Marx has somewhat rosy visions of the great emancipation that will occur when the proletariat understand what it means to be cold and naked in the storm of the world, Berman questions this affirming that there are many other pathways Modernity might take, citing the pessimism of British Conservativism via Burke, and also the positivity of the "philosophes" via Rousseau & Montesquieu.
+While Marx has somewhat rosy visions of the great emancipation that will occur when the proletariat understand what it means to be cold and naked in the storm of the world, Berman questions this affirming that there are many other pathways Modernity might take, citing the pessimism of British Conservativism via Burke, and also the positivity of the "philosophes" via Rousseau and Montesquieu.

 But what Berman believes more deeply is invoked by Marx is Shakespeare's King Lear, specifically when he is thrown out into the tempest and strips himself naked embracing his true, cold and carnal animal self.
 It is in this state of primitive weakness that "they [the proletariat] will come together to overcome the cold that cuts through them all."

-Berman finishes this section in a sort of deflated way, stating that the it's most likely that humanity within Modernity will not have a clear view of its nature, similar to prior epochs.
+Berman finishes this section in a sort of deflated way, stating that it's most likely that humanity within Modernity will not have a clear view of its nature, similar to prior epochs.